 In FY2021, the Port retained an IT Manager to shift several key IT functions inhouse.
 The benefit to the Port's more focused attention to the day-to-day needs of staff was pursued as a cost saving measure to reduce reliance on more expensive outsourced vendors.
-Outside support for more complex cyber and surveillance actives was maintained in FY2021.
+Outside support for more complex cyber and surveillance activities was maintained in FY2021.

-FY2021 Priorities for the IT Included:
+FY2022 Priorities for the IT Included:

-- Shifting several key IT functions to cloud based enabling for better security and redundancy. - Establish new tools for cyber threat prevention. - Establish better business continuity with improved data redundancy connections. - Comprehensive cyber-security auditing in partnership with the United States Coast Guard. - Expand wireless conductivity across the port enabling better data collaboration.
+- Shifting several key IT functions to cloud-based enabling for better security and redundancy. - Establish new tools for cyber threat prevention. - Establish new cloud-based database environment and Business Intelligence tools. - Establish better business continuity with improved data redundancy connections. - Comprehensive cyber-security auditing in partnership with the United States Coast Guard. - Expand wireless conductivity across the port enabling better data collaboration. - Expand the IT departments onsite team enabling better service and reliable technology services.